We're Here to Help

 We aim to provide the support and skills you need to realize your potential.
 Whether you're seeking career opportunities, looking for financial support or simply curious about majoring in the arts, we can point you in the right direction.

-Our community partnerships, internship opportunities and research resources help you prepare for careers through hands-on experience.
+Our community relationships, internship opportunities and research resources help you prepare for careers through hands-on experience.
 In addition, our commitment to inclusive excellence continually pushes us to widen our scope of resources to ensure an exemplary experience for students while preparing you to make a positive impact in your communities.

 Visual Media Center